AryanMangale/Anew/README.md

 # Anew

 A project to setup your new linux machine!
-You will use the arch linux scripts, if you choose this branch.
+You will use the ubuntu scripts, if you choose this branch.